-At the national level, unemployment remains above 9 percent.
-Unemployment in the City of Tulsa was 6.7 percent at the end of fiscal year 2011.
+At the national level, unemployment remains above 8.2 percent.
+Unemployment in the City of Tulsa was 5.7 percent at the end of fiscal year 2012.
 The Authority's finances have been relatively unaffected by this economic downturn, as evidenced by its relatively consistent accounts receivable collection rates.

-In setting its 2012 operating budget, the Authority considered many factors which impact the Authority's operations and delivery of services.
-The 2012 budget was increased approximately 15 percent, and fees for refuse collection were increased 3 percent.
-The increase in expected outlays consisted of a \$1,252 increase in operating expenses and a \$2,421 increase in capital outlay.
+In setting its 2013 operating budget, the Authority considered many factors which impact the Authority's operations and delivery of services.
+The 2013 budget was decreased approximately 6 percent, and fees for refuse collection were increased 23 percent.
+The decrease in expected outlays consisted of a \$1,194 increase in operating expenses and a \$4,577 decrease in capital outlay.
+These changes are attributed to the conclusion of a 20 year contract with the refuse hauler and the start of a new collection system that includes providing refuse and recycling carts to residents.